Vbeam in Seoul — Vascular Laser · 595nm Pulsed Dye

 Timeline

 Substantial reduction in rosacea-associated erythema and telangiectasia.
-Magnitude varies by baseline severity; meta-analysis evidence quality is low-to-moderate.

 5. Month 6-12 post-course

-Sustained reduction with maintenance sessions every 6-12 months.
-Combination with topical therapy + trigger avoidance extends the interval.
+Sustained reduction with maintenance every 6-12 months.

 03